spencermfreeman/spencermfreeman/README.md

 # 👋 Hi, I’m Spencer!

 - 📊 I’m interested in most things science and tech related.
 - 📚 I’m currently studying physics and information science at the University of Pittsburgh.
+- 📈 I develop visual models of concept that appear in my coursework and whatever else I find interesting/useful...
 - 📍 I'm from Rochester, NY.

 <!---